rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 # IP Identifier

-ACME {{ID.ietf-acme-acme}} only defines the identifier type "dns" which is used to refer to fully qualified domain names.
+ACME {{I-D.ietf-acme-acme}} only defines the identifier type "dns" which is used to refer to fully qualified domain names.
 If a ACME server wishes to request proof that a user controls a IPv4 or IPv6 identifier it may create an authorization with the type "ip".
-The value field of the identifier must contain the dot decimal notation format of the address as defined in RFC 3986 Section 3.2.2.
+The value field of the identifier must contain the textual form of the address as defined for IPv4 in RFC 1123 {{RFC1123}}
+Section 2.1 and for IPv6 in RFC 5952 {{RFC5252}}.

 # Identifier Validation Challenges